 Some watch faces may be too basic or the Galaxy Watch Review Team has seen (and may have approved) the same or similar designs.
 Here are examples of watch faces that are too simple or are not original.
 The watch faces use only the components provided with Galaxy Watch Studio or use a format or concept already used in many other watch faces.

 Examples of watch faces that are too simple or are not original

 A watch face should be unique and stand out from the crowd.
-Here are some watch faces that display similar information in a similar manner but use an original design.
-These watch faces were accepted.

 There are thousands of designs available for download from the Galaxy Store.
 How will you make your design stand out from the rest?
 For example, if you want to design a watch face that shows battery usage and health content, using the default components provided by Galaxy Watch Studio is not enough.
 Create your own icons or develop a motif for your design.
 Add some sophistication or panache.
 Give your design its own personality.

 The following watch faces are examples of rejected designs that show battery usage and health content.
 These designs don’t grab your attention or are not very sophisticated.
 Note that the last two designs are similar even though they were created by different developers.

 Examples of rejected watch faces presenting the same information and are not creative nor unique